MiCAR - frequently asked questions

 Policy

-• Article 143(6) MiCAR provides an option for Member States to apply, (for a limited period of 18 months), a simplified procedure for applications for an authorisation submitted by an entity that provides crypto-asset services.
+• Article 143(6) MiCAR provides an option for Member States to apply, (for a limited period of 18 months), a simplified procedure for applications for an authorisation submitted by an entity that already provides crypto-asset services.

 • This simplified procedure is only applicable when the following conditions are fulfilled: